powerhome/power-tools/rubocop-powerhome/README.md

 That's it!
 You can override the standard configuration after that.

+It's recommended that you set `AllCops/TargetRubyVersion` in your project because some cops are Ruby version-dependent.
+See more [here](https://docs.rubocop.org/rubocop/configuration.html#setting-the-target-ruby-version).

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.